 - Constructing a research plan (eg. research design, methods of observation) to address one's research question;

 - Executing one's research plan adequately to obtain data;

 - Analysing the data to address the research question appropriately; and

 - Discussing the implications of the results coherently within the context of the existing knowledge relevant to the research topic.

 Graduates with a three-year undergraduate psychology APAC accredited sequence may be eligible to study one of the following fourth year courses:

 - Bachelor of Arts (Honours): requires completion of a Bachelor of Arts degree.
 Course code: BH-ARTS

 - Bachelor of Science (Honours): requires a Bachelor of Science degree (or an equivalent qualification recognised by the Faculty of Science).
 Course code: BH-SCI

 - Bachelor of Biomedicine (Honours): requires a Bachelor of Biomedicine degree (or an equivalent qualification recognised by the Faculty of MDHS).
 Course code: BH-BIO

-- Graduate Diploma in Psychology (Advanced): requires a Bachelor degree (or equivalent qualification) that does not qualify for entry to BA (Hons) in Arts or BSc (Hons) in Science, or a combined Honours program.
+- Graduate Diploma in Psychology (Advanced): requires a Bachelor degree (or equivalent qualification) that does not qualify for entry to BH-ARTS or BH-SCI or BH-BIO or a combined Honours program.
 Course code: GDA-PSYCH

 Fourth Year Psychology and Master of Applied Psychology Information Evening